 Rich in character and 1920s glamour, this boutique hotel has reopened its doors following a two-year refurbishment.
 From the lavish two-storey loft suites to the sparkling chandeliers, the Art Deco styling of The Royce fits the heritage-listed building to a T. Start your day right with a Champagne breakfast among the botanicals in The Conservatory.
 Then meet for pre-dinner cocktails in the Gatsby-era Showroom Bar.

 Vintage reinvention – Hilton Little Queen Street

 Melbourne’s Art Deco architecture has been respected at Hilton Little Queen Street.
 But with a contemporary twist.
 Like the vibrant murals commissioned by street art collaborative Juddy Roller.
 The former grand hall is now home to Italian restaurant Luci.
 Come here for all-day dining from breakfast to supper.
 Next door, the intimate Douglas Club cocktail bar is pure 1930s glamour.
 The hotel is ideally located, a short stroll from Hardware Lane and Bourke Street Mall.
-Reopening for stays and bookings from 5 November.

 Southeast Asian style – Quincy Hotel Melbourne

 The first Australian outpost of Singapore’s Quincy Hotel chain opened its doors in May, adding a dash of colour and zest to Melbourne.
 Up on Level 28, The Q Melbourne offers hawker snacks and cocktails next to the rooftop pool.
 Down on the ground floor, SingSong serves bubble tea and banh mi.
 On Level 1, Salted Egg specialises in Thai cuisine.
 The Quincy is in Flinders Lane, two minutes’ walk from the aquarium and a bridge away from Crown.